luky1400/Mindbug-online/README.md

 ## Documentation notes

-- 2 main action function: play_card, attack
+- 2 main action functions: play_card, attack
   - resolved plays and attacks automatically trigger end_turn()
 - apply_ongoing_effect() - effect is being recalculated - in the beginning of the turn?
 - App.tsx: the multiplayer client clears selections immediately when a defense response is sent